xy008areshsu/InsightDataEngineeringSpring15/README.md

 For running median, I only used local machine for the implementation, since the update of the running median depends highly on the previous file lines, and they should happen sequentially.

-# To Run using Hadoop Mapreduce and the Local Machine
+### To Run using Hadoop Mapreduce and the Local Machine

 I used Cloudera CDH 4.1.1, which is a VM used in a similar Udacity training course.
 This VM has already installed all of the necessary parts.

-	*	Use Virtualbox to load the VM provided, see details: https://docs.google.com/document/d/1v0zGBZ6EHap-Smsr3x3sGGpDW-54m82kDpPKC2M6uiY/edit
+	*	Use Virtualbox to load the VM provided, since Github doesn't allow files larger than 100Mb, see details for instructions: https://docs.google.com/document/d/1v0zGBZ6EHap-Smsr3x3sGGpDW-54m82kDpPKC2M6uiY/edit

 	*	Inside the VM, run run.sh script by entering ./run.sh, this would use the normal inputs as the input data.

 	*	Inside the VM, to run with large input data, enter ./run_user_inputs.sh, and it will prompt the user which input folder to test, then enter large_inputs

-# To Run using Local Machine Only
+### To Run using Local Machine Only

 	*	This can be done with whatever Linux system.